Kristina01111000/Drws_site/README.md

 he is still annoyed with how it works on mobile -> check again after dinner, otherwise wait til next week fix mobile view on buttons -> wierd issue, leaving it for now, css not working the way it should
 - think of things for beta testers to think about -> four so far, putting them in the to do list google doc
-- figure out why buttons on promo page aren't going away when full screen
-- 	make a new class to see if that works, the button css class still works, something with the screensize class is the issue
-- 	maybe the new update messed with how that works?
-- 	get confirmation on the button text then manually put the css class in the button
-- 	still there, that fix did not work update him tomorrow

 - still doesn't automatically update :(, is it a problem with peepso?

 - Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page